Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/06 Chapter-4 Castle Ravenloft.md

 The moaning is only the wind.

-Characters who examine the ceiling can, with a successful DC 20 Wisdom (Perception) check, spot pulleys and a rope that run the full length of the corridor along the ceiling, well hidden by the cobwebs.
+Characters who examine the ceiling can, with a successful DC 20 Wisdom ([[/5.
+Mechanics/Rules/Skills.md#Perception\|Perception]]) check, spot pulleys and a rope that run the full length of the corridor along the ceiling, well hidden by the cobwebs.
 These items are explained in "Flight of the Vampire" below.

 Halfway down the hall on the south side is a narrow secret door that can be pulled open to reveal area K31.